Two terms that every trader in the online markets must understand are Derivatives and, more importantly, CFDs (Contracts For Difference)

 Definition of Derivatives

-In trading terms, a Derivative is a financial instrument whose value is derived from the value of one or more underlying assets, such as currencies, commodities, precious metals, etc. So the value of a derivative fluctuates according to the value of the underlying asset.
+In trading terms, a Derivative is a financial instrument whose value is derived from the value of one or more underlying assets, such as currencies, energy, precious metals, etc. So the value of a derivative fluctuates according to the value of the underlying asset.
 For this reason, it is possible for us to trade in the price movement of Derivatives as CFDs.

 What is a CFD?